 You may remember this chart we showed you right before the dreaded "Turkey Drop" and the spike in break ups that happens before the holidays.
 Well, we're headed for the second seasonal spike in break ups that happens after Valentine's Day and around Spring Break.
 It's possible Valentine's Day was a wake up call that something was off with the relationship.
-Or, maybe college kids want to be unattached for Spring Break.
+Or, maybe people in school want to be unattached for Spring Break.
 Whatever the reason, there's definitely something in the air.

 The good news is that it seems we still prefer to handle break ups in person.
 Hopefully there won't be too many heartbreaks delivered over text, though it does provide good fodder for the popular Instagram account @textsfromyourex.
 According to a study by Yougov , three out of four Americans surveyed would break up in person, while the rest would break up over a phone call.
 Only 1 in 4 would prefer a text message break up.